Frye Island (New Brunswick)

-Frye Island (formerly known as Cailiff Island and L'Etang Island) is a 940 acre island situated in the Passamaquoddy Bay, between Blacks Harbour and Letang, in New Brunswick, Canada.
+Frye Island (formerly known as Letete Island, Paine's Island, Cailiff Island and L'Etang Island) is a 940 acre island situated in the Passamaquoddy Bay, between Blacks Harbour and Letang, in New Brunswick, Canada.

+It is the largest uninhabited island in the Bay of Fundy.

+Geography

 Its primary tree cover is red spruce and speckled alder, with white spruce, balsam fir, pin cherry and white birch also appearing.
 Off its southern tip, ledges connect Frye Island to Morans Island, which connects to Eagle Island and Spruce Island, the latter then connecting to Pain Island.

+The southeastern edge of the island is sandstone with interbedded shale.

 History

+In 1783, Dr. William Paine received the Crown grant for Frye Island from Governor Parr, and in August 1784 wrote "The island will soon be a place of consequence and ultimately the principal port in British North America.
+But to make my situation desirable requires capital.
+My island must be stocked, boats must be employed in procuring lumber for the American and West India markets.

 Irish immigrant Timothy O'Connor had arrived in New Brunswick after serving in the British Army and was granted 4,000 acres on Whittier Ridge; he ultimately moved to Bliss Island, where he died – leading his family to relocate to a place called Connor's Beach on Frye Island (then called L'Etang Island).
 His grandsons Patrick and Lewis Jr formed the Connors Brothers Limited seafood company, on the mainland.

 From 1820 onward Jedediah Cailiff lived on the island, which took on his name as an alternate name.